gkazior/snippets/GIT.md

 	git revert HEAD
 	git revert HEAD^

+## to work with fork

+        fork a repo ex. https://github.com/katsuyan/speak.js
+        clone it
+        add remote for pulls
+        git remote add katsuyan https://github.com/katsuyan/speak.js

+        git push origin master
+        # Pushes commits to your remote repo stored on GitHub

+        git fetch upstream
+        # Fetches any new changes from the original repo

+        git merge upstream/master
+        # Merges any changes fetched into your working files

 ## clone svn repo

 To checkout the last version (do not have history, commits, etc)